 - In 60 metres go over a stream.
 In a further 30 metres, by a footpath sign opposite Brookside House, turn left, your direction 20°.

 - In 190 metres you come to a tarmac road T-junction where you go left, with Kingshott Cottage on your left-hand side, your direction 55°.
-In 45 metres follow the blue arrow straight on, ignoring a fork left to Broad Firs.
+In 45 metres follow the blue arrow straight on, now on a broad sandy way, ignoring a fork left to Broad Firs.
 In a further 220 metres, ignore a way off to the right (with a field gate also on your right-hand side).
 In 200 metres ignore ways off to the right and left.
 In 150 metres ignore a post with a blue arrow to the left (indicating a bridleway) to follow the blue arrow straight on.
 In 30 metres ignore a way to the right.

 - [!]
 In 275 metres ,5 metres before a post with red arrows to the left and ahead, go right on an unmarked path, gently downhill, your direction 190°.

 - In 60 metres fork left, through woodland, gently downhill.
 In 260 metres you come out on to a tarmac road where you go right, your direction 215°.
 In 40 metres you pass the entrance to Prospect House.